aosabook/500lines/dagoba/chapter.md

 We compared programs to pipelines earlier, and that's a good mental model for writing queries.
 As we saw, though, we need a different model for the actual implementation.
 That model is more akin to a Turing machine than a pipeline.
 There's a read/write head that sits over a particular step.
 It "reads" the step, changes its "state", and then moves either right or left.

 Reading the step means evaluating the pipetype function.
 As we saw above, each of those functions accepts as input the entire graph, its own arguments, maybe a gremlin, and its own local state.
 As output it provides a gremlin, false, or a signal of 'pull' or 'done'.
-The output is what our quasi-Turing machine reads to change its own state.
+This output is what our quasi-Turing machine reads in order to change the machine's state.

 That state is comprised of just two variables: one to record steps that are `done`, and another to record the `results` of the query.
-Those are potentially updated, and the machine head either moves left, moves right, or the query finishes and the result is returned.
+Those are updated, and then either the machine head moves or the query finishes and the result is returned.

-So we've now described all the state in our machine.
+We've now described all the state in our machine.
 We'll have a list of results that starts empty:

 ```javascript
   var results = []